Cleveland RTX ZipCore wedges mix classic simplicity with thoroughly modern (and hidden) high-tech construction method

 As a wedge aimed and developed with the insight of its tour staff and better players, the array of offerings in RTX ZipCore features three distinct sole grinds and 16 separate loft/bounce combinations that range from 46 to 62 degrees.
 The Low grind features distinct heel, toe and trailing edge relief with just six degrees of bounce on loft options from 56 to 62 degrees.
 The Mid grind features an angled V-shape with trailing edge relief and bounce angles of 10 degrees and runs nearly the entire range of lofts from 46 to 60 degrees.
 The Full grind is shaped for best stability through the turf on full shots and allows the face to be opened up more easily.
 It features 12 degrees of bounce and is available on lofts between 54 and 60 degrees.

-The RTX ZipCore debuts in stores Aug.
-14 ($150). with a tour satin finish.
+The tour satin finish of the RTX ZipCore is in stores now ($150).
 Other finish options will be unveiled this fall.